galactictourist/GVB-4/README.md

 A frontend application to generate an entire collection of NFTs build on top of [Create 10K Nft Collection](https://github.com/codeSTACKr/create-10k-nft-collection).

-An express server is run concurrently to serve the generated files as the generator functionality was written for Node.js.

 ## Setup

 1) Clone this repo